Chris44442/de10nano/README.md

 - The DE10-Nano board itself
 - 5V power cable
 - Micro SD card with at least 1GB
-- USB Mini-B cable for UART communication between Host-PC and HPS
+- USB Mini-B cable for UART communication between Host PC and HPS
-- LAN cable for Ethernet communication between Host-PC and HPS
+- LAN cable for Ethernet communication between Host PC and HPS

 ## Files and Folders